NareshKurukuti/gameopedia/README.md

 # Test Application

-As per given requirements test the application.
+As per given requirements test the application with existing data or with new data.